 - Extra Lean Ground Beef (I used Top Grass organic, grass-fed Alberta Beef)

 - Organic Taco Seasoning (Simply Organic brand is great!)
 You can also make your own taco seasoning

 - Dairy Free Cheese (you can use any brand you prefer, I used Miyoko’s Mozzarella)

-The Healthy Taco Salad Recipe Dressing:
+The Healthy Taco Salad Dressing Recipe Ingredients:

 - Salsa (jarred or homemade)